-To ease diagnosing and handling multi-master conflicts, PGD, by default, logs every conflict into the bdr.conflict_history table.
-You can change this behavior with more granularity using bdr.alter_node_set_log_config.
+To ease diagnosing and handling multi-master conflicts, PGD, by default, logs every conflict into the behavior with more granularity using bdr.alter_node_set_log_config.

 Conflict reporting

 You can summarize conflicts logged to tables in reports.
 Reports allow application owners to identify, understand, and resolve conflicts and introduce application changes to prevent them.